 The final step is to add one more shade of green to thicken things out.
 Once the leaves on the branches look full and healthy, you’re finished!

 There are numerous applications for this technique — you can use the watercolor wreath on anything from wedding invitation design (learn how to digitize it in the new eCourse) to gift tags to handmade cards!
 Below, you can see that I have made a greeting card using Kaitlin Style calligraphy and a hand-drawn banner.

 I hope that you enjoyed today’s tutorial, and that you give making this woodland watercolor wreath a try this weekend!
-If you have any questions about this project, please don’t hesitate to ask in the comments below.
+If you’re ready for more watercolor wreaths, you can find part II of this post by clicking here, and part III by clicking here.
 Thanks so much for reading TPK, and enjoy your weekend!